openkruise/kruise/GOVERNANCE.md

 ## Process of becoming a maintainer

-* Talk to one of the existing project [maintainers](MAINTAINERS.md) that you are interested in becoming a maintainer and he will nominate you as a new maintainer.
+* Talk to one of the existing project [maintainers](MAINTAINERS.md) that you are interested in becoming a maintainer, and he will nominate you as a new maintainer.
 After nomination, you will need to create a PR to update the list in [MAINTAINERS.md](MAINTAINERS.md).
 * We will expect you to start contributing increasingly complicated PRs, under the guidance of the existing maintainers.